-Depending on what you really want to ship and what you can leave behind will determine what size container will be needed for your mover.
-Most moving companies offer the usual container sizes of a 20’ or a 40’ shipping container.
+Depending on what you want to ship and what you can leave behind will determine what size container will be needed for your move.
+Most good shipping companies offer the usual container sizes of a 20’ or a 40’ shipping container.
 Household goods and vehicles are usually shipped this way.
 If you have items that are perishable you may need a temperature controlled container.
 These are known as ‘reefers‘ in the industry.

 Tip # 4: Cargo Tracking Tools

 With technological advances, cargo tracking tools are available to customers readily.
 Whether you’re given an online code to see where your ship is in transit or you receive emails updating you on your item’s travels, you’ll want to ask about this tracking option.
 Some cargo shipping companies may charge an additional fee for this service while others include it in the overall price.
 Ask lots of questions about the company’s form of tracking.